RMT120430/RMTStation_OutOfCycle/README.md

 ## Shuffle Logic

 ### Auto Loading & Detection
-- Automatically scrolls to the bottom of the playlist to load all videos
+- Automatically scrolls to the bottom of the playlist to load all videos, and exclude Recommended videos from the playlist.
 - Continuously checks loading status and starts shuffle playback once complete

 ### No Duplicate Playback